molily/molily.de/_posts/2020-11-21-testing-angular.md

 We find the `form` element by its test id and simulate a `submit` event (see [Triggering event handlers](#triggering-event-handlers)).

-Then we expect that the `signup` spy to have been called with the entered signup data.
+Then we expect the `signup` spy to have been called with the entered data.

 ```typescript
 it('submits the form successfully', async () => {